-Restoring the default calibration recalls error correction arrays that were calculated at the factory or during servicing and then permanently stored in memory.
-This response calibration was performed using full band (entire frequency span) and 401 frequency points, and corrects systematic frequency response errors.
-It does not correct for source and load match.
+Restoring the default calibration recalls error correction arrays that were calculated at the factory or during servicing, and then permanently stored in memory.
+This response calibration was performed using full band (entire frequency span) and 401 frequency points.
 It is quick and convenient but not as accurate at narrow frequency spans.
-When using this calibration to measure the cable supplied with the analyzer, the measured delay is 0 seconds.
 This calibration is also known as the default calibration.